Machine API Overview

 CodeHTTP StatusMeaning

-api_key_permission_denied403The key is valid, but its machine policy does not include the endpoint
+machine_permission_denied403The credentials are valid, but do not include the endpoint permission

 forbidden403Valid key, but the key or scope lacks access